fcabrera23/onvif-camera-mock/README.md

      Once you have your Kubernetes cluster running and Akri installed, run the following PowerShell command to enable the ONVIF discovery:
     ```powershell
     Invoke-AksEdgeNodeCommand -command "sudo ip route add 239.255.255.250/32 dev cni0"
     ```

+    If you want to create an RTSP feed with a custom video, copy the video file into the AKS-EE host first.
+For example, if you want to use the *sample.mp4* file from your directory `C:\Users\Admin\sample.mp4`, copy it to the AKS-EE Linux node `/home/aksedge-user/sample.mp4` file using the following cmd:

+    ```powershell
+    Copy-AksEdgeNodeFile -FromFile C:\Users\fcabrera\Downloads\sample-15s.mp4 -toFile /home/aksedge-user/sample.mp4 -PushFile
+    ```

+    For more information, see [Copy-AksEdgeNodeFile](https://learn.microsoft.com/en-us/azure/aks/hybrid/reference/aks-edge-ps/copy-aksedgenodefile).

+    Finally, you need to modify your Pod deployment to mount the necessary file and use that file in the RTSP streamer server.
+The following example uses the public docker container and mounts the file *sample.mp4* to create the RSTP stream, but you can change the deployment for your environment.

+    ```yaml
+    apiVersion: apps/v1
+    kind: Deployment
+    metadata:
+    name: onvif-camera-mocking
+    spec:
+    replicas: 1
+    selector:
+        matchLabels:
+        app: onvif-camera-mocking
+    strategy:
+        rollingUpdate:
+        maxSurge: 1
+        maxUnavailable: 1
+    minReadySeconds: 5
+    template:
+        metadata:
+        labels:
+            app: onvif-camera-mocking
+        spec:
+        nodeSelector:
+            "kubernetes.io/os": linux
+        containers:
+        - name: azure-vote-front
+            image: winiotsaleskit.azurecr.io/onvif-camera-mocking:latest
+            ports:
+            - containerPort: 8554
+            - containerPort: 1000
+            - containerPort: 3702
+            env:
+            - name: INTERFACE
+            value: "eth0"
+            - name: DIRECTORY
+            value: "/onvif-camera-mock"
+            - name: MP4FILE
+            value: /mnt/sample.mp4
+            volumeMounts:
+            - name: sample-volume
+            mountPath: /mnt
+        volumes:
+        - name: sample-volume
+            hostPath:
+            path: /home/aksedge-user
+            type: Directory
+    ```